johnnywagner/MnMSCC/README.md

 ```
 genUp1Octave =
 ```
-0 # will generate an additional chord that is the root position raised 1 octave
+This will generate an additional chord that is the root position raised 1 octave

 ```
 printGraphsFlag = 1